mariuzka/mesa-arcade/README.md

 # Mesa-arcade

-Mesa-arcade is a Python package which uses Arcade to visualize simulations built with Mesa.
+Mesa-arcade is a Python package that provides **interactive, real-time visualizations** for Mesa agent-based models using the Arcade game engine.
+It enables fast, desktop-based GUIs with layered spatial plots, time-series charts, and live parameter controls.

+⚠️ Mesa-arcade is under active development.
+APIs may change.

 ## Components

-To visualize Mesa models, Mesa-arcade offers several components which can/must be combined by you:
+Mesa-arcade follows a compositional design: you define how agents are drawn (Artists), where they are drawn (SpacePlots), what is tracked over time (HistoryPlots), and how parameters can be changed (Controllers), all embedded in a Canvas.

 ### Artists